camunda/camunda-bpm-examples/spring-boot-starter/example-webapp-ee/README.md

 You will need:

-* credentials to access the enterprise repo in your `settings.xml`
+* credentials to access the enterprise repo in your Maven `settings.xml`
 * a valid camunda-license key file in your classpath in the file `camunda-license.txt`

 ## How is it done